ManasRMohanty/DS5500-capstone/README.md

 # DS5500-capstone
 Northeastern University Capstone project.
-Focus is on extracting Clinical event and Temporal Information extraction using Contextual word embeddings.
+Focus is on extracting Clinical events and Temporal data using Contextual word embeddings.